-The relief valve pressure setting is marked on a metal tag attached to the valve cover.
-Generally, the relief valve should be set at least 10 - 20 psi (0.7 - 1.4 Bar) higher than the operating pressure, or any external bypass valve setting.
+The factory relief valve pressure setting is marked on a metal tag attached to the valve cover.
+Generally, the relief valve should be set at least 10 - 20 psi (0.7 - 1.4 Bar) higher than the operating pressure or the system pressure control valve.
 DO NOT adjust the relief valve pressure setting while the pump is in operation.